sujaymundada/CPPTheory/README.md

 ## c++ tutorial

+## CRTP - Curiously Recurring Template Pattern
+1. Curiously recurring template pattern / Static Polymorphism.
+2. Dynamic binding of virtual tables happens at run time and this pays a cost.
+3. However you can shift this to compile time using static cast however for multiple such inheritances each new template resolution of the base class is a new class and has to pay memory cost.

+## Lvalue and Rvalue References
+L value and R value references.
+You can only assign Lvalues to Lvalue references.
+All named variables are lvalue references.

+You can assign both lvalues and rvalues to const l value references.
+You can only assign rvalues to rvalue references.

+An overloaded function of input parameter rvalue reference is preffered over an function of const lvalue reference. const l value references can take both lvalues and r values as the arguments.

+## Shallow Copy vs Deep Copy
+Shallow Copy vs Deep Copy.

+A shallow copy of an object copies all of the member field values.
+This works well if the fields are values, but may not be what you want for fields that point to dynamically allocated memory.
+The pointer will be copied. but the memory it points to will not be copied

+The deep copy however ensures that a copy of the dynamically alloted memory is also made.
+Make sure to have the destructor to delete the dynamically alloted memory and the overloaded assignment operator and the copy constructor for deep copy.

+## Assignment Operator vs Copy Constructor vs Move Constructor
+Copy Constructor: const l value reference as the argument

+Assignment Operator: Returns reference to the object / \*this pointer so that chaining works and copy constructor / destructor is not called as compared to pass by value

+Move Constructor : Takes r value reference as the parameter.
+Set pointers to heap memory blocks to nullptr so that destructors dont deallocate that memory block.

+## Copy and Swap Idiom

+    void A::swap(A &other){
+        swap(*this.a,other.a);
+        swap(*this.b,other.b);
+    }
+    A& A::operator=(A other) noexcept {
+        swap(other) ;
+        return *this ;
+    }

+>The above approach has multiple advantages:
+>> Self Assignment check can be skipped so useful for throwing noexcept
+>> Other is passed to assignment operator as a value and so memory deallocation of \*this previously allocated memory happens automatically
+>> This can take both lvalue and rvalue so implements both the copy assignment and move assignment.

+## Mutuable Lambdas

+- Usually you pass parameters to lambadas by value or reference.
+- When you pass the variables by values you are not allowed to change / assign to those variables in the scope of implementation of the lambda.

+- **Mutable** keyword makes this possible

+> \[\=\]()mutable{a=3; cout << a << endl ; } ;
+    >> a still retains its old value after this but prints 3 inside the lambda expression

+## Delegating Constructors

+- C++98 dint allow you to call one constructor from another.
+C++11 allows you to

+## Static Cast

+- Evaluated at compile time

+> Parent &&parentObj = static\_cast\<Parent &&\>(lvalueobj) ;

+## Curiously Recurring Template Pattern (CRTP)

+- Virtual functions resolution at runtime using VTables is a big cost to pay.
+- However such resolution could be used at compile time and run time cost could be avoided.
+- CRTP is a design pattern in C++ in which a class X derives from a class template instantiation using X itself as template argument.
+More generally it is known as F-bound polymorphism.
+- This is a time vs space trade off
+- Another use case of CRTP is, when it’s required to access the derived class object in the base class member functions then will have to use CRTP.

+    template<typename T>
+    class Parent{
+        void somefunction{
+            auto derived = static_cast<T*>(this) ;
+            derived->somefunction() ;
+        }
+    };

+## Dynamic Cast

+- Run Time Type Information needs to be turned on in compilers
+- Type information using dynamic\_cast\<T\> is derived at run time.
+- This is thus safer than the static\_cast for polymorphism as static\_cast will allow base class objects to be pointed by derived class pointers.
+- Dynamic cast returns nullptr if the run time type check fails

+    Derived\* derivedptr = dynamic\_cast\<Derived\*>(Parentptr) ;

+## Reinterpret cast

+- Has even less checks than static cast.
+- Used when static and dynamic cast cannot be used for casting very very different objects from one another.

+## Perfect Forwarding

+- Correctly infers the reference type.
+- Use static\_cast to correctly infer the argument type to be lvalue or rvalue.

+    template<typename T>
+    void check(T &&arg){
+        otherfunction(static\_cast<T>(arg)) ;
+    }
+- If you don't use static\_cast the reference collapses and you end up calling the lvalue function everytime.

+- One special function to this casting is forward.
+Which does exactly the same thing as static\_cast but is intended for these purposes.

+    template<typename T>
+    void check(T &&arg){
+        otherfunction(forward<T>(arg)) ;
+    }

+## Type Inference

+- C++ infers the type strictly from the arguments of the function.
+If you dont use <>
+- You can explicity state the template type T by using show\<double\>(arguments) ;

+## Bind && Placeholders

+- include functional header and use namespace placeholders ;
+> auto addElem = bind(functionName,\_2,\_1,3) ;
+>> now you can call addElem(arg1,arg2) and it thereby calls the function functionName with arguments(arg2,arg1,3)

+> Most common use is to bind to the methods of class
+    class Test{
+        public:
+            void add(int,int,int);
+    };
+    Test test ;
+    auto bindex = std::bind(&Test::add,test,_1,_2)
+> Arugments to std::bind to bind methods - pointer to the function , object of the class , arguments/placeholders to the function

+## Smart Pointers
+### unique\_ptr

+> unique\_ptr\<myClass[]\> ptrName(new myClass[2]) ;
+> unique pointers take care of deallocation of memory when the variable goes out of scope

+    class myClass{
+        private:
+            unique_ptr<int[]> myPtr ;
+        public:
+            myClass : myPtr(new int[3]){
+            }
+    };
+> Note the difference between the following 2 lines of codes:

+    unique_ptr<int[]> myPtr(new int[3])
+    unique_ptr<int> myPtr(new int(3))

+> There is always a single unique pointer pointing to a single resource.
+So you can't do assignment to unique pointers
+>> However you can move the unique pointer to point to other resource using the new move semantics.
+    unique\_ptr\<int\> myPtr(new int) ;
+    unique\_ptr\<int\> newPtr = std::move(myPtr);

+> the () are the constructor brackets used.
+For classes declare the unique pointers and then initialize them in constructors of the class.

+> The get() method of unique pointers gets you the raw pointer to the particular address.
+Ex when you want to cast an int pointer to a char * you need to use get.

+### Shared Pointers.

+> There can be multiple shared pointers pointing to a single resource and thus you can do assignment operations in shared pointers.
+> Shared pointers internally keep a reference count and delete the resource only when all the references have gone out of scope.
+    shared\_ptr\<int\> myPtr(new int) ;
+> A better way to make shared pointers is using the following: This also initializes the value the pointer is pointing to
+    shared\_ptr\<int\> myPtr = make\_shared\<int\>(10) ;

 ## CONST KEYWORD
 - Const Keyword Directly applies to whatever is to the immediate left of the keyword.
 - If nothing is to the immediate left of the keyword whatever to the immediate right is taken.